MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

     FrozenWorld_Deserialize_Stream* streamInOut);
 ```

-Repeatedly call `FrozenWorld_Deserialize_Write()` with more data read from your data source (e.g. a file on disk or a network stream you've opened) until it returns zero, indicating that the record is complete and no more data needs to be consumed for this record.
+Repeatedly call `FrozenWorld_Deserialize_Write()` with more data read from your data source (for example, a file on disk or a network stream you've opened) until it returns zero, indicating that the record is complete and no more data needs to be consumed for this record.
 While you're doing this, you can check the stream's `numBytesRequired` to get an indication of how much more data must be read at least for this record, which is useful if you want to make sure you read no more than the exact required amount of data from your data source.

 Feeding serialized binary data by calling `FrozenWorld_Deserialize_Write()` can be safely done in a background thread.
 Doing this can be very useful because it decouples your main thread that runs your scene from unpredictable I/O latencies (or blocking I/O calls while a network stream is waiting for more data to arrive) that are hard to avoid when reading data from disk or from a network.